lse-ds105/ds105a-project-chadgpt/docs/index.md

 - Prior to data cleaning, we accessed the original poster's comment, a crucial step as it contains the OP's recipe and ingredients list for us to testing our hypothesis.
 - Observation: We selected this subreddit under the assumption that its posts maintain a well-structured format regulated by moderators.
 However, some posts required data cleaning due to improper formatting or deletion.
 Data Cleaning Steps:
-    - 1️⃣Filtering out posts with **non-English titles** was achieved through a custom function called "Chadtools", leveraging the Langid package.
+    - 1️⃣ Filtering out posts with **non-English titles** was achieved through a custom function called "Chadtools", leveraging the Langid package.
-    - 2️⃣**Conversion** of data types to more efficient formats (such as from int64 to int16) was performed to enhance computational efficiency.
+    - 2️⃣ **Conversion** of data types to more efficient formats (such as from int64 to int16) was performed to enhance computational efficiency.
-    - 3️⃣Posts dated before August 31, 2020, were excluded.
+    - 3️⃣ Posts dated before August 31, 2020, were excluded.
 This decision was influenced by r/recipes' implementation of **stricter regulations from that date onwards**, resulting in more consistently formatted posts.

 - Filtered data set Example
     - <iframe src="df_filtered.html" style="width: 100%; height: 400px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>